Research Themes

 Time-resolved THz spectroscopy (TRTS)

-Conventional experimental techniques, such as ultrafast transient absorption and broadband fluorescence up-conversion, are supplemented by direct quasi-particle probing using a combination of time-resolved electroabsorption and ultra-broadband time-resolved terahertz spectroscopies.
-EDA and TREAS will be used to investigate the electron and hole drift mobilities in organic photovoltaic devices and perovskite solar cells and provide the necessary insight into charge trapping and detrapping processes and the possible implication of CTEs at grain boundaries.
-TRTS will allow to distinguish between free carriers and excitonic species involved in the various recombination pathways.
-This technique will also enable the identification of phonons involved in indirect transitions and in the formation of polarons through the direct monitoring of the time-evolution of their resonant bands.
+Conventional experimental techniques, such as ultrafast transient absorption and broadband fluorescence up-conversion, were supplemented by direct quasi-particle probing using a combination of time-resolved electroabsorption and ultra-broadband time-resolved terahertz spectroscopies.
+EDA and TREAS were used to investigate the electron and hole drift mobilities in organic photovoltaic devices and perovskite solar cells and provide the necessary insight into charge trapping and detrapping processes and the possible implication of CTEs at grain boundaries.
+TRTS allowed to distinguish between free carriers and excitonic species involved in the various recombination pathways.
+This technique also enabled the identification of phonons involved in indirect transitions and in the formation of polarons through the direct monitoring of the time-evolution of their resonant bands.

-Pump-push-probe and pump-dump-probe spectroscopy techniques have been used to investigate the properties of excitons and charge-transfer states of conjugated polymers.
-A real-time view of bound charge states formation and relaxation is provided for dye- sensitized, small molecule-based OPV, and perovskite solar cells systems using a comparable approach.
-A time-resolved optical pump-IR push-terahertz probe spectroscopy (PPTPS) scheme is employed to scrutinize excitons, CTE, polaron, and trapped carrier dynamics in various systems and conditions and monitor directly the time evolution of their binding energy.
+Pump-push-probe and pump-dump-probe spectroscopy techniques were used to investigate the properties of excitons and charge-transfer states of conjugated polymers.
+A real-time view of bound charge states formation and relaxation was provided for dye- sensitized, small molecule-based OPV, and perovskite solar cells systems using a comparable approach.
+A time-resolved optical pump-IR push-terahertz probe spectroscopy (PPTPS) scheme was employed to scrutinize excitons, CTE, polaron, and trapped carrier dynamics in various systems and conditions and monitor directly the time evolution of their binding energy.